 The following discussion and analysis provides information which AON's management believes is relevant to an assessment and understanding of AON's results of operations and financial condition.
-You should read the following discussion and analysis of AON's financial condition and results of operations together with AON's condensed consolidated unaudited financial statements as of September 30, 2023 and for the three and nine months ended September 30, 2023 and 2022 that are included in this Quarterly Report, and its audited consolidated financial statements as of and for the years ended December 31, 2022 and 2021, together with the related notes thereto, included in the proxy statement/prospectus of Digital Transformation Opportunities Corp., dated July 18, 2023, which is available on the SEC's website at www.sec.gov (the "Proxy Statement/Prospectus").
-This discussion and analysis should also be read together with the description of AON's business in the section entitled "Information About AON" in the proxy statement/prospectus.
+You should read the following discussion and analysis of AON's financial condition and results of operations together with AON's condensed consolidated unaudited financial statements as of March 31, 2024 and for the three months ended March 31, 2024 and 2023 that are included in this Quarterly Report.
+This discussion should be read in conjunction with our audited consolidated financial statements as of and for the years ended December 31, 2023, 2022 and 2021, together with the related notes thereto, found in our Annual Report on Form 10-K, dated and filed with the SEC on March 28, 2024 and which is available on the SEC's website at www.sec.gov.